-No director who held office at the end of the financial year had interests in shares, share options, warrants or debentures of the Company, or of related corporations, either at the beginning of year or at the end of financial year.
+No director who held office at the end of the financial year had interests in shares, share options, warrants or debentures of the Company, or of related corporations, either at the beginning of period or at the end of financial year.

-5. OPTIONS TO TAKE UP UNISSUED SHARES
+5. SHARE OPTIONS

-During the financial year, no option to take up unissued shares of the Company was granted.
+There were no share options granted during the financial year to subscribe for unissued shares of the Company.